billigitt/UnderreportedAndTemporallyAggregated/README.md

 + Skeleton paragraphs.

 ## Section 1.
-Checking incidence is accurate, precise and robust.
+Checking inference is accurate, precise and robust.

 We look at two case studies.
 Firstly, we look at a realistic outbreak.
 Secondly, we simulate a large number of epidemics, where the true $R_t$ values are sampled from the same gamma distribution that informs our prior.